(They’re not the first, though. IIRC that would be Butterfly (Marian Michaels), from a trashy, obscure 1971 exploitation mag.)

 Said range of motion includes the most useful gesture in comics – punching stuff.
 She seems to hit with “Class 5” power.

 This prosthesis is robust, lifelike, and covered with realistic fake skin.
-Realising that one her arms is artificial takes extensive examination, and the fake skin is unlikely to tear even in combat.
+Realising that one her arms is artificial takes extensive examination.
+The fake skin is unlikely to tear even in combat.

 Ms. Knight often benefits from surprise when hitting with her bionic arm.